kailash-manasarovar/statement/docs/timeline/2026/september.md

 ![Mica](../../content/images/joy-accounts/actors/mica-from-tt.png)

-- I guess that means [Nadim Kobesi](../2023/november.md#nadim-kobesi), the [Pakistani Yorkshireman](../2024/may.md#the-pakistani-yorkshire-man), even Ben, Grace, and others from Polygon are also CIA-paid actors.
+- I guess that means [Nadim Kobesi](../2023/november.md#nadim-kobesi), the [Pakistani Yorkshireman](../2024/may.md#the-pakistani-yorkshire-man), even Ben, Grace, and others from Polygon are also CIA-paid actors or agents.
 - And I bet those sorts of invoices aren't redacted either.

 #### Moving this content out to have a page all its own